Welcome to My Money Moves!

 Thank you for visiting, and welcome!
 I am excited to share My Money Moves with you!

 Money Blogs deals with money topics ranging from building an emergency fund to tracking your net worth.
 Here you’ll find my keystone post Seven Financial Rules I Live By.
 Meanwhile, Savvy Saving Strategies explores tricks and techniques to save more.
-And finally, Money News covers personal finance stories in the media.
+Then Money News covers personal finance stories in the media.
+Finally, Economics addresses larger policy and economic issues which impact the day to day finances of people and their families.

 I also have a Free Financial Resources page full of handy links, tools, and helpful Excel templates which cover many money matters.
 If you enjoy what you read please subscribe and stay tuned for more free financial content.